 The Mountain Workshops has a network of Macintosh computers for participant use.
-If you are in the video storytelling, data visualization, time-lapse or picture editing workshop, you will have a computer set up for you with all the necessary software.
+If you are in the video storytelling or picture editing workshop, you will have a computer set up for you with all the necessary software.
 If you are in the photography workshop you will view your work on your coach’s workstation.
 Photography participants write captions and stories in our writing area that is provided with a number of shared workstations.
 All the images from the photography workshop are archived on our servers, but if you wish to archive your own images and take them with you, you should bring a laptop and card reader and download your images throughout the week.
 If you are in the digital storytelling workshop you are required to bring your own laptop for individual use but "team" computers will also be available.

-We expect all photography, video and time-lapse participants to have their own camera bodies, lenses, tripods and lighting system.
-For many years Nikon and Canon representatives have been at the Workshops with a wide range of loaner gear, but nothing is guaranteed.
-Our Sennheiser sponsor provides a limited amount of audio gear, and Benro and MidWest Photo or a similar vendor may supply a limited number of tripods for participant use.
-The time-lapse workshop will have a variety of gear available but we encourage to have at least one tripod and an intervalometer.
-These are built into many Nikon cameras.
+We expect all photography, video and digital storytelling participants to have their own camera bodies, lenses, tripods and lighting system.
+For many years, camera company representatives have been at the Workshops with a wide range of loaner gear, but nothing is guaranteed.
+Our audio equipment sponsors provide a limited amount of audio gear, and various vendors may supply a limited number of tripods for participant use.
 Every year the Mountain Workshops depends on sponsor support, for which we are deeply grateful.
 However, we encourage all participants to bring as much of their own equipment as possible.

 Yes.
 Covering your story and shooting features will require that you’re able to travel to different locations in the county throughout the week.
-The picture editor and data visualization participants spend most of their day at the headquarters.
+The picture editor and digitl storytelling participants spend most of their day at the headquarters.
 However, you are responsible to get yourself to and from the hotel and also to get out for dining purposes.
 It is possible to share rides, and in some instances, it is possible to walk.
 But verify the headquarter location to your selected hotel before you choose the walking options.
 These communities are small and many do not have taxi or Uber service.
 Please communicate with us if you do not intend to not have a car on location before paying your tuition.